mmurdoch/arduinounit/developer.md

   A leading tile (~) in ARDUINO_HOME, AVR_HOME, and SKETCHBOOK_HOME is
   replaced by the user's home directory.

+  In windows, the arscons.json must have the location of the python interpreter (PYTHON) and the bash shell from Git (GIT_BASH).
+  Right-clicking on the
+  git-bash icon and choosing "properties" should give you the proper value for the "GIT_BASH" configuration.
+The default location of ActiveState's python is "C:/Python27/python.exe".
+Use unix-style path separators (/) in paths.

 * Build, upload, and monitor the test code in the project root folder

   <pre>